johntelforduk/gpt-to-aws/README.md

 ```
 Set `SKIP_AWS` to `False` if you want the program to actually create EC2 instances for you.
 Leave it as `True` if you just want to test the program (see what kind of EC2 it would have launched).

-Tben to run the program do,
+Then to run the program do,
 ```commandline
 python nl_to_aws.py
 ```
 ## Costs
 The program is currently configured to use the **gpt-3.5-turbo** model, which (at time of writing) has a [cost](https://openai.com/pricing) of about $0.002 per 1,000 tokens.
 In testing, typical conversations use about 250 tokens, which is a negligible cost.
 Note, new OpenAI accounts usually come with some token credits.

-It also starts AWS EC2 instances which will incur ongoing costs.
+If you set `SKIP_AWS=False` in the `.env` file it also starts AWS EC2 instances.
+These will incur ongoing costs.
 You should ensure that you use the AWS console to terminate any un-needed instances.